Myth #1: I have installed an Antivirus Software, my PC is secure

 Myth #8: My Antivirus software found and deleted viruses.
 My PC is clean now

-Let me share one of my experience with one so called ‘popular’ antivirus application in the market.
+Let me share one of my experience with one so-called ‘popular’ antivirus application in the market.
 This antivirus was installed in almost all the computers in the company I was working.
-The virus makers came with a solution to trick antivirus applications by splitting the virus in two different parts.
+The virus makers came with a solution to trick antivirus applications by splitting the virus into two different parts.
 The first part was like a normal software that can create a text file (code or scripts are also text files with some programming code written on them) at a regular interval. and the second part was the text file or actual virus (script).

 Myth #9: If I do not open Porn / Adult Websites, my PC will not get infected

-If you are thinking only porn, adult or gambling websites run bad scripts in the background, you should definitely read my last blog post, Facebook applications that might annoy your friends.
-You must have already heard about Phishing websites which are nothing but clones of popular websites, especially banks and financial websites, to to trick you.
+If you are thinking only porn, adult or gambling websites run bad scripts in the background, you should read my last blog post, Facebook applications that might annoy your friends.
+You must have already heard about Phishing websites which are nothing but clones of popular websites, especially banks and financial websites, to trick you.

 If you know some programmers and have some money to form a little company, you can also create an antivirus application.
 So if you think you have purchased an antivirus and now you are more secure, I think, you need to rethink.
 There are options in the antivirus market that are not only free but also effective enough to keep you secure from most of the common threats.
-Money cannot be the only factor when choosing a good antivirus software for your PC.
+Money cannot be the only factor when choosing good antivirus software for your PC.

 Myth #11: A Virus can Damage My Hard-disk or burn my PC